 How long has it been?

-Email delivery times vary depending on server traffic, so don't assume something is wrong if one of your subscribers got their confirmation email instantly and one didn't.
-We recommend giving it a bit of time, up to a few hours, before you do additional troubleshooting or seek support.
+Email delivery times vary depending on server traffic, so don't assume something is wrong if one of your subscribed contacts got their confirmation email instantly and one didn't.
+We recommend waiting a few hours before you do additional troubleshooting or seek support.